jamesckent/jamesckent.github.io/index.md

 <br>
 <br>
 ## First Assignment
 One of my first assignments as I learn to code was to better understand simple agent-based models.
 I therefore set about creating an agent-based model using the matplotlib library, animated it, added in a stopping condition with a limited number of iterations, and then embedded it into a TkInter GUI.
-For a more detailed overview, please click the link below:
 <br>
 <br>
-My first assignmnet in more detail, [click here](https://jamesckent.github.io/index2.html).
+To see my first assignment in more detail, [click here](https://jamesckent.github.io/index2.html).